demisto/dockerfiles/README.md

                         Specify python version to use (default: three) -l {alpine,debian,ubuntu}, --linux {alpine,debian,ubuntu}
-                        Specify linux distro to use (default: alpine) --pkg PKG             Specify a package to install.
+                        Specify linux distro to use (default: alpine) --pkg PKG             Specify a package/module to install.
 Can be specified multiple times.
 Each package needs to be specified with --pkg.
 For example: --pkg google-cloud-storage
                         --pkg oath2client (default: None)